giuseppeegentile/FFT-Medical-Images/README.md

         - make && ./FFT

     The 2D processed images are in the build/processed_medical_images folder.
 Each subfolder for different filters applied.
     The .vti 3d images volume are named as filter_applied.vti.
-Visualize them in Paraview glance, suggested the MR-Default or MR-T2-Brain view colors.
+Visualize them in Paraview glance, suggested the MR-Default or MR-T2-Brain colors.